joelkennedy/nanobox-adapter-scaleway/README.md

 Support for the ams1 region

 Permanent IPs - currently IPs are destroyed along with the server.
 This includes during scaling operations

+Better error handling for when the API is down, servers are out of stock or when server quotas are reached.